The Avon New Cut

 Marbled white, ringlet and skippers breed here on grasses – as does the common blue butterfly, probably on bird’s-foot trefoil.

 Others such as gatekeepers, small tortoiseshell, red admiral and peacock regularly pass through the site to feed or rest.
-(Butterflies list)
+(Butterfly list)

 Important butterfly food grasses such as cock’s foot, red fescue, and yorkshire fog have been found on the site, as well as seven species identified as ‘Avon Notable’.